DevlinaPal/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience

-## This repository contains the beginner level projects for LGMVIP-DataScience Internship at LetsGrowMore
+## This repository contains the projects for LGMVIP-DataScience Internship-September 2021 at LetsGrowMore